adilmajid/obsidian-sidekick/README.md

 - [x] Give the model ability to add to its own memory
 - [x] Add a section for user to add personal details to provide to model as context
 - [x] Allow user to modify system prompt
+- [x] Update design to be more minimal + work with Obsidian theme colors

 ## Terms & Disclaimer